oban-bg/oban/guides/error_handling.md

 for that job, the job will automatically be retried in the future.
 If the number of failures reaches `max_attempts`, the job gets **discarded**.

-The retry delay has an exponential backoff, meaning the job's second attempt will be after 16s, third after 31s, fourth after 1m 36s, and so on.
+The retry delay has an *exponential backoff with jitter*.
+This means that the delay between attempts grows exponentially (8s, 16s, and so on), and a randomized "jitter" is introduced for each attempt, so that chances of jobs overlapping when being retried go down.
+So, a job could be retried after 7.3s, then 17.1s, and so on.

 See the `Oban.Worker` documentation on "Customizing Backoff" for alternative backoff strategies.